The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 It's not required, but it could be worth the money: let's learn more about gap insurance.

-Gap insurance, while not legally required, can be a smart option, depending on a few variables.
-It's wise to carry gap insurance coverage if you have a new valuable vehicle that is either financed or leased.
-Even if you own your vehicle outright, gap coverage could be a good idea.
-Let’s explore the ins and outs of gap insurance.
+Gap insurance, while not legally required, can be a smart option for most drivers.
+In addition to your regular auto insurance policy, it's wise to carry gap insurance coverage, especially if you have a valuable new vehicle that is either financed or leased.
+Let’s explore the ins and outs of gap insurance and how it can be a great add-on to your auto coverage.

 As its name implies, gap insurance covers the financial “gap” between what an insurance company will pay you for your car if it’s totaled and what you might owe to a lender or dealership.
-Because most car insurance policies reimburse you based on a replacement cost value, it's possible to be left in a situation where you are underwater on a car loan, meaning you owe more than the vehicle is worth.
+Because most car insurance policies reimburse you based on an actual cash value (ACV) and not replacement cost value (RCV), it's possible to be left in a situation where you are underwater -- or upside down -- on a car loan, meaning you owe more on your auto loan than the vehicle is worth.

 *Bear in mind, maintaining comprehensive and collision coverages is usually required to carry gap insurance coverage.